Type System

 const sender = msg.sender; // inferred as address

-const valid = amount > 0; // inferred as bool
+const valid = amount > 0; // inferred as boolean

 // ...